Frequently Asked Questions

 I submitted my application, what happens next?

-We'll do our best to review your application within 1 - 2 days.
+We'll do our best to review your application within 1 - 2 business days.
 Should we need additional information, we will contact you by email.
 If you haven't received an email from MTM within 4 days, please check your spam or trash folders.
 Please be patient with this process.
 All of our staff are volunteers, many of whom have full time jobs.
 You can help us process your application more quickly by advising your veterinarians and your references that a representative from Mastiffs To Mutts Rescue will be contacting them.
 You will receive an email from MTM when a volunteer begins processing your application, and/or when your application has been changed to another status.
-Processing an application may take 3 - 7 days.
+Processing an application may take 3 - 7 business days.

 What happens after my application has been processed?